Making your new cat feel at home

 But you as a human know these things that the cat does not know and with your help the process can be an expedited one.
 Here are some ways humans can make this time pass more quickly for themselves and their new cats:

-Set up your new cat in a separate room if possible initially, such as your bedroom or an office.
-Avoid the bathroom, these rooms are the least welcoming in our homes for a cat.
-If you do not have a separate room, concentrate on a corner of a room where you can set up cat furniture, litter box (placed in the farthest spot from food and cat furniture), etc. Your cat's natural instinct will be to hide first and get the lay of the land from a "safe" perspective.
+Your cat's natural instinct will be to hide first and get the lay of the land from a "safe" perspective.
 Which is why a cat in a new home or seeking refuge, prefers under the bed or behind a sofa.
 Offer an alternative, a cat basket or a cardboard box turned on the side with some fleece makes a safe haven.
-Keep the separate room set up for the first week.
-After a week, leave the door to this room ajar, so kitty can return from exploring to his now known space.
+Keep the separate room set up for the first week or two.
+After a week to ten days, leave the door to this room ajar, so kitty can return from exploring to his now known space.

 A new place will probably mean a loss of appetite.
 Most cats will not openly eat or drink or even use a litter box for the first day or two, preferring to do this under cover of night.
 This is natural, your cat is stressed and is simply operating on "safe mode" at the moment.
 Make the most enticing food available and make sure to throw away any leftovers and offer a fresh portion at breakfast and dinner.